mobilecoinofficial/reserve-auditor/README.md

 The steps to do that are:

-1. On the [Gnosis safe web app](https://gnosis-safe.io/app/) click `Apps` and then select the `Transaction Builder` application.
+1. On the [Gnosis safe web app](https://app.safe.global/apps/) click `Apps` and then select the `Transaction Builder` application.
-2. We will first construct the transaction that moves the `RinkUSDT` token.
-In the `Enter Address or ENS Name` you need to put the contract address, which for `gRSV` on Goerli is `0xeC76FbFD75481839e456C4cb2cd23cda813f19B1`
+2. We will first construct the transaction that moves the `seUSD` token.
+In the `Enter Address or ENS Name` you need to put the contract address, which for `seUSD` on Sepolia is `0xfdc112c39d0fafa45ec8b2ca9e46dfab43b41575`
 3. Under `Enter ABI` you need to put the contract ABI
 <details>
   <summary>View Contract</summary>